mafintosh/neat-input/README.md

-# neat-prompt
+# neat-input

-A diff friendly cli prompt module.
+A diff friendly cli input module.
 Made for usage with neat-log and ansi-diff-stream

 ```
-npm install neat-prompt
+npm install neat-input
 ```

 Very useful if you want to accept interactive user input in an application that does interactive